-Where the EPD is the final report, the foundation of any EPD is a lifecycle assessment (LCA).
-This LCA allows you to evaluate your product’s environmental performance over its entire life-cycle.
-It typically takes into consideration your full value chain, from material extraction through to manufactured product, its usage stage and end of life.
+Where the EPD is the final report, the foundation of any EPD is a life cycle assessment (LCA).
+This LCA allows you to evaluate your product’s environmental performance over its entire life cycle.
+It typically takes into consideration your full value chain, from material extraction to manufactured product, its usage stage and end of life.

 An EPD is a so-called type III environmental declaration that is compliant with the ISO 14025 standard.
 A type III environmental declaration is created and registered in the framework of a programme, such as the International EPD® System.
 EPDs registered in the International EPD System are publicly available and free to download through the EPD Library, accessible via this link.

 In physical terms, an EPD consists of two key documents:

 As a voluntary declaration of the life-cycle environmental impact, having an EPD for a product does however not imply that the declared product is environmentally superior to alternatives.

 Following we present a short summary conveying an EPD's (yours?) value!